 After the number of video qualities or renditions is decided, the next stage is to determine the bitrate for each rendition.
 The higher the quality of the rendition the more bits it requires.
 However not all videos are created equal, different types of videos require different bitrates to achieve a high quality viewing experience.
 If a video has lots of motion, it will need to be delivered with a higher bitrate to achieve a great viewing experience.
 However, a PowerPoint presentation in a video with mostly static text can still get a great viewing experience at a lower bitrate.

-To address this variability in video content, Stream uses a function to measure the characteristics of the uploaded video and comes up with a recommended bitrate for a each rendition.
-Each video uploaded to Stream will end up with a slightly different set of resolutions and bitrates used for streaming, to ensure that we are using bandwidth wisely and only using more bits when it's needed.
+To address this variability in video content, Stream measures the characteristics of the uploaded video then recommends bitrate for each rendition.
+Each video uploaded to Stream will end up with a slightly different set of resolutions and bitrates used for streaming, to ensure that we're using bandwidth wisely and only using more bits when it's needed.